pesos/members-list/members-list.md

 **Name**: Niveditha K </br>
 **SRN**: PES1202000474 </br>
 **Link to Profile**: [Niveditha-K17]'(https://github.com/Niveditha-K17)' </br>
 **About Me**:  I am interested to learn languages.
 Pretty new to the world of coding.
 I can work hard but I get bored soon, so I look for ways to break monotony.
-I really enjoy dance and am learning to play the flute.
+I really enjoy dancing.
 Not sure if I am "passionate" about tech, but certainly intrigued and eager to learn.
 I like socialiazing and am prolly the only person who think I am funny:p

 **Name**:  Ananya S K <br/>
 **SRN**:  PES1UG19EC039 <br/>